CASFRI/CASFRI/docs/specifications/README.md

 Notes:

-- Applies to the following inventories: AB, NB, NT, (Wood Buffalo?)
+- Applies to the following inventories: AB, NT, SK (SFVI), and YT (TVI02).

 <a name=SOIL_MOIST_REG></a>
 ### SOIL_MOIST_REG

 The **SOIL_MOIST_REG** attribute identifies the available moisture supply for plant growth over a period of several years.
 Soil moisture regime is influenced by precipitation, evapotranspiration, topography, insolation, ground water, and soil texture.
-The CAS soil moisture regime code represents the similarity of classes across Canada. *The detailed soil moisture regime table and CAS conversion is presented in Appendix 4*.
+The CAS soil moisture regime code represents the similarity of classes across Canada.

 | Value          | Description |
 | :------------- | :----- |